tldr-pages/tldr/pages/common/dolt-config.md

 # dolt config

-> Read and write local (per repository) and global (per user) Dolt configuration variable.
+> Read and write local (per repository) and global (per user) Dolt configuration variables.
 > More information: <https://docs.dolthub.com/interfaces/cli#dolt-config>.

 - List all local and global configuration options and their values: